Tag: faithfulness

 Psalm 119:9–16; Haggai 2:1–9; John 12:34–50 (read online ⧉)

-Haggai’s message was to encourage people who were feeling worn regarding the temple and its rebuilding.
+Haggai’s message was to encourage people who were feeling worn regarding the and its rebuilding.
 While the people of Israel were rebuilding their lives, the restoration of the temple was not moving as well.
 There is the political climate regarding the difficulties that would arise with the surrounding powers with the temple rebuilding.
-For those who were old enough to remember, Haggai reminded them of the glory of the old temple, trying to stir them up so that they could invigorate .
-Through Haggai, God reminded them that he was and that things could be great again, should they do their part to God through rebuilding his temple.
+For those who were old enough to remember, Haggai reminded them of the of the old temple, trying to stir them up so that they could invigorate .
+Through Haggai, God reminded them that he was faithful and that things could be great again, should they do their part to God through rebuilding his temple.
 God would then fill his temple with his glory.

 This God’s glory in the temple paradigm was to be cataclysmically changed with .
 God could no longer be viewed as distant, but now very much present.
 Like all huge changes in thinking, it was going to be painful and jarring.
 The of transition would begin with Jesus betrayed and hung on a cross.
 Jesus foreshadowed what was to occur, but the people seemed to have a sense themselves as they proclaimed that the Messiah would remain forever; a not-so-subtle dig that if Jesus ever died he was not the Messiah.